-Benefits You Can Get From Our Plan or With Your Medicaid Card:
+Benefits From Our Plan or With Your Medicaid Card

 If you are experiencing a crisis you can call us at 1-800-650-4359.

-For more information on resources and services available to young people transitioning to adult hood please visit the Office of Mental Health (OMH) website.
-This site will provide a complete listing of resources for the young adult and their family.
+For more information on resources and services available to young people transitioning to adulthood please visit the Office of Mental Health (OMH) website.
+This site provides a complete listing of resources for young adults and their families.

 There are many opportunities available for members and their families to get involved in volunteer activities, committees, work groups, community forums and connect with advocacy services.
 Listed are some of the community organizations that are available to our members and their families for support, guidance and advocacy.

 We also offer Behavioral Health Case Management services to our members and their families.
 Our Behavioral Health Case Managers can assist you with understanding your insurance benefits, understanding your treatment options, locating and connecting with area treatment providers for mental health and substance use treatment and much more.
 If you or a loved one have questions or need assistance please reach out to one of our Behavioral Health Case Managers who can be reached at 1-844-694-6411.
 A Behavioral Health Case Manager will be able to assist you during our normal business hours.
 If calling after hours you will be connected with a live nurse through Fonemed.